Ausgestellt: 2019 Jul 21 1230 UTC

 The greater than 2 MeV electron flux was at moderate to high levels with

-a max flux of 33,761 pfu at 20/1840 UTC.
+a maximum flux of 1,846 pfu observed at 20/1815 UTC.
 The greater than 10

 MeV proton flux continued at background values.

 Jul.
 The greater than 10 MeV proton flux is expected to remain at

-The geomagnetic field was quiet to unsettled.
+The geomagnetic field was quiet.

 The geomagnetic field is expected to persist at quiet levels on 21-22